-IFRS 9 sets out a new classification and measurement model for financial assets to determine whether a financial asset should be classified as measured at amortized cost, at fair value through profit or loss or at fair value through other comprehensive income.
+IFRS 9 sets out a new classification and measurement model for financial assets to determine whether a financial asset should be classified as at amortized cost, at fair value through profit or loss or at fair value through other comprehensive income.
 This model is based on the contractual cash flow characteristics of the financial asset and the business model under which the financial asset is held.
-For the classification and measurement of financial liabilities, the new standard essentially carries forward the current requirements of IAS 39.